In the decisive battle of the American Revolution, Cornwallis surrendered his army to Washington on October 19, 1781 at Yorktown.

-The Americans, French, and British negotiate the terms of surrender.
+The Americans, French, and British negotiated the terms of surrender.

-Articles of Capitulation are signed.
-Cornwallis surrenders more than 7,000 officers and men.
-Cornwallis refuses to attend the formal ceremony, and sends General Charles O’Hara in his place.
-O’Hara offers the sword of surrender to Rochambeau, who refuses, and directs O’Hara to give it to Washington.
-Washington also refuses, and instructs O’Hara to give it to his second in command, Benjamin Lincoln.
+On October 19, 1781, the Articles of Capitulation were signed.
+Cornwallis surrendered more than 7,000 officers and men.
+Cornwallis refused to attend the formal ceremony and sent General Charles O’Hara in his place.
+O’Hara offered the sword of surrender to Rochambeau, who refused and directed O’Hara to give it to Washington.
+Washington also refused and instructed O’Hara to give it to his second in command, Benjamin Lincoln.
 At that point, the British soldiers laid down their arms between the American and French armies.

 Visit the Yorktown Battlefield